inauman/o2e/doc/notes.md

+Ignore this file, these are just some random notes...

 Based on the project plan review, I can confirm that all planned tasks for MVP2 have been completed across all phases:
 Database Migration ✓
 AES-GCM Encryption Implementation ✓